axlroden/elvui_update/README.md

 ## What it does:
 This program will query the tukui API to determine if the local version matches the current release.
 The new version will be downloaded and installed if there is a version mismatch.
-It finds the WoW TBC folder automatically.
+It finds the WoW folder automatically.
+Added output of changelog to console.

 ## Install the exe by scheduling a task:
 ###### Windows